sandhyaparna/BigData/Hadoop Platform and Application Framework/Overview.md

 * Hadoop moves computation to data, scalability at its core, Reliability - Hardware failures are handled automatically, keep all data
 * HDFS - Hadoop Distributed File System
 * Yarn Hadoop 2.0 enhances the power of a hadoop compute cluster
+* Apache Sqoop is a tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases